AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/deploying-cuebot.md

         export DB_HOST_IN_DOCKER=<IP address of the database host machine>
         ```

-    NOTE: If you are running Docker on Linux and your database is running
+    {{% alert title="Note" %}}If you are running Docker on Linux and your database is running
     directly on the host machine, you will likely need to start your Cuebot
     container with `--net=host` in order to connect to the database.
 This
-    configuration is outside of the scope of this guide.
+    configuration is outside of the scope of this guide.{{% /alert %}}

 ## Installing and running Cuebot